stvkoch/graphqlizejs/README.md

 }
 ```

-> To avoid collidions names, graphqlizejs generate input names and counter association fields starting with underscore character.
+> To avoid collisions names, graphqlizejs generate input names and counter association fields starting with an underscore character.
 Example: \_associationsCount, \_inputs.

 ### Simple Count Queries

-Each associate field defined in your model has your own counter field called by _underscore_ + _association name_ + _Count_ word.
+Each associate field defined in your model has your counter field called by _underscore_ + _association name_ + _Count_ word.

 In the example, below look for \_servicesCount.